About the Solar Rights Alliance

 Dave is the Executive Director of the Solar Rights Alliance.
-Prior to joining the organization, Dave led a successful statewide ballot measure campaign in Oregon to restore Career Technical Education for high schoolers.
+Dave has been a community organizer for over twenty years and believes people power is the best way to overcome special interests.
+Prior to joining Solar Rights Alliance, Dave led a successful statewide ballot measure campaign in Oregon to restore Career Technical Education for high schoolers.
 Before that, he led a 40,000 member public interest organization that successfully worked to reduce health insurance premiums for consumers and combat government corruption.
-Dave has been a community organizer for over twenty years and believes people power is the best way to overcome special interests.
-In addition to spending time with his wife and two children, he enjoys running, backpacking and studying science and philosophy
+In addition to spending time with his wife and two children, he enjoys running, backpacking and studying science and philosophy.

 It’s free and will help your voice be heard.
 We take your privacy very seriously and will never share or sell your personal information with anyone.